Trend 1: Change should be fair

 The current rapid pace of new technologies will continue in the future, particularly in the energy and urban infrastructure sectors.

-Trend 6: Decarbonisation picks up speed
+Trend 6: Decarbonisation is picking up speed

 Regulations, but also investors and consumers, are increasing the pressure to reduce emissions.